ifm/ifm3d/examples/o3r/configuration/configuration.md

 :::::{tabs}
 ::::{group-tab} Python
 :::python
-conf = cam.get();
+conf = o3r.get();
 :::
 ::::
 ::::{group-tab} C++
 :::cpp
-json conf = cam->Get();
+json conf = o3r->Get();
 :::
 ::::
 :::::

 ## Write a new configuration

-To write a new configuration to the device, you need to provide said configuration in json formatting.
+To write a new configuration to the device, you need to provide said configuration in JSON formatting.
 The provided configuration can be a subset or the full configuration.
 :::::{tabs}
 ::::{group-tab} Python
 :::python